rapidsai/docs/README.md

 AWS_PROFILE=rapids-docs make full
 ```

-This applies the NVIDIA Data Science library/version selectors to the imported documentation.
+This applies the CUDA-X Library for Data Science and it's version selectors for its imported documentation.

 ## Validation